How to Remove Ammonia from a Saltwater Aquarium

-Ammonia (NH3) can be found in water in two main forms: free ammonia and ammonium ion (NH4+).
+Ammonia (NH3) can be found in water in two primary forms: free ammonia and ammonium ion (NH4+).
 An ammonium ion is formed when a hydrogen ion (proton) combines with ammonia.

 Ammonia affects the gills and blood of fish.
-To be protected from the ammonia, the fish produces more mucus to soothe its burns from the ammonia.
+To protect the ammonia, the fish produces more mucus to soothe its burns from the vapor.
 Excessive mucus clogs the gills and reduces the fish’s ability to absorb oxygen from the water.

 Toxic ammonia can reduce the ability of hemoglobin in fish blood to carry oxygen.

-Under normal conditions, with good filtration and the right biological environment, the beneficial bacteria in the filters use ammonia as an energy source and process it into nitrite.
-Then other bacteria already use nitrite and process it into nitrate.
+Under normal conditions, with excellent filtration and the right biological environment, the beneficial bacteria in the filters use ammonia as an energy source and process it into nitrite.
+Then other bacteria already use nitrite and transform it into nitrate.

 What are the symptoms of ammonia poisoning?

 Since ammonia primarily affects a fish’s gills, the first symptom is difficulty breathing.
-In this case, the fish can either grab air from the surface, where the highest concentration of oxygen lies, or lay the bottom, try to conserve energy, while at the same time, breath deeply.
+In this case, the fish can either grab air from the surface, where the highest concentration of oxygen lies, or lay the bottom, conserve energy and breathe deeply.

 Also, fish can tightly press the fins to the body, itching about objects in the aquarium.

 The only way to determine the ammonia content is to use the appropriate test kit.
-It is necessary to check the content of ammonia, nitrite and pH in the water on a weekly basis, as well as pay attention to how the fish look and behave.
+It is necessary to check the content of ammonia, nitrite, and pH in the water weekly, as well as pay attention to how the fish look and behave.

-Normally, the concentration of ammonia level must be zero.
-It is necessary to carry out checks and determine the cause of the increase in the content of ammonia as soon as possible and immediately take measures to remove or dilute it.
+Usually, the concentration of the ammonia level must be zero.
+It is necessary to carry out checks and determine the increase in the content of ammonia as soon as possible and immediately remove or dilute it.

 The level of ammonia in a saltwater aquarium can increase for many different reasons.
 Below is a list of the most common causes that should be checked if ammonia is detected in the aquarium: